New Zealand nationality law: Imperial common code

 The Imperial Parliament brought regulations for British subject status into codified statute law for the first time with passage of the British Nationality and Status of Aliens Act 1914.
-British subject status was standardised as a common nationality across the empire.
-Dominions that adopted this Act as part of local legislation were authorised to grant subject status to aliens by imperial naturalisation.
+British subject status was standardised as a common nationality across the Empire.
+Dominions that adopted this act as part of local legislation were authorised to grant subject status to aliens by imperial naturalisation.
 New Zealand adopted most of this law (Parts I and III) in 1923, except for its provisions on imperial naturalisation (Part II), which it later enacted in 1928.

-The 1914 regulations codified the doctrine of coverture into imperial nationality law, where a woman's consent to marry a foreigner was also assumed to be intent to denaturalise; British women who married foreign men automatically lost their British nationality.
-There were two exceptions to this: a wife married to a husband who lost his British subject status was able to retain British nationality by declaration, and a British-born widow or divorcée who had lost her British nationality through marriage could reacquire that status without meeting residence requirements after the dissolution or termination of her marriage.
+The 1914 regulations codified the doctrine of coverture into imperial nationality law, under which a woman's consent to marry a foreigner was assumed to imply intent to denaturalise; British women who married foreign men automatically lost their British nationality.
+There were two exceptions to this: a woman whose husband lost his British subject status was able to retain British nationality by declaration, and a British-born widow or divorcée who had lost her British nationality through marriage could reacquire that status without meeting residence requirements after her marriage ended.

-A woman who married a foreigner could regain her British nationality if her husband naturalised as a British subject; she would then be automatically granted her husband's new nationality.
-New Zealand women who married Chinese men were severely affected by the coverture regulations, due to the naturalisation prohibition on all Chinese during this period.
-Any woman in such a marriage would have had no path to British nationality until her husband's death or divorce.
+A woman whose foreign husband later naturalised as a British subject was automatically granted his new nationality, regaining her British status.
+New Zealand women who married Chinese men were severely affected by the coverture regulations, because of the naturalisation prohibition on all Chinese during this period.
+Any woman in such a marriage had no path to British nationality until her marriage ended.

-By the end of the First World War, the Dominions had exercised increasing levels of autonomy in managing their own affairs and each by then had developed a distinct national identity.
-Britain formally recognised this at the 1926 Imperial Conference, jointly issuing the Balfour Declaration with all the Dominion heads of government, which stated that the United Kingdom and Dominions were autonomous and equal to each other within the British Commonwealth of Nations.
+By the end of the First World War, the Dominions had exercised increasing autonomy in managing their own affairs and each had developed a distinct national identity.
+Britain formally recognised Dominion autonomy at the 1926 Imperial Conference, jointly issuing the Balfour Declaration with all the Dominion heads of government.
+The Declaration stated that the United Kingdom and Dominions were autonomous and equal to each other within the British Commonwealth of Nations.
 Full legislative independence was granted to the Dominions with passage of the Statute of Westminster 1931.

-Women's rights groups throughout the empire pressured the imperial government during this time to amend nationality regulations that tied a married woman's status to that of her husband.
-Because the British government could no longer enforce legislative supremacy over the Dominions after 1931 and wanted to maintain a strong constitutional link to them through the common nationality code, it was unwilling to make major changes without unanimous agreement among the Dominions on this issue, which it did not have.
-Imperial legal uniformity was nevertheless eroded during the 1930s; New Zealand and Australia amended their laws in 1935 and 1936 to allow women denaturalised by marriage to retain their rights as British subjects, and Ireland changed its regulations in 1935 to cause no change to a woman's nationality after her marriage.
+Women's rights groups throughout the Empire pressured the imperial government during this time to amend nationality regulations that tied a married woman's status to that of her husband.
+Because the British government could no longer enforce legislative supremacy over the Dominions after 1931 and wanted to maintain a strong constitutional link to them through the common nationality code, it was unwilling to make major changes without unanimous Dominion agreement on this issue, which it did not have.
+Imperial legal uniformity was nevertheless eroded during the 1930s; New Zealand and Australia amended their laws in 1935 and 1936 to allow women denaturalised by marriage to retain their rights as British subjects, and Ireland changed its regulations in 1935 so that a woman's nationality was unaffected by marriage.